pachecobruno/aries-data/README.md

 Currently, `onTask` should only return strings, or `undefined` and it is usually an s3 object key.

+#### Testing
+For consistency, all activites should use [tape](https://github.com/substack/tape) for testing.
+You should split the functionality and logic of your integration into separate functions on your activity.
+These functions should be pure and operate on nothing but its input values, then return some result that can be tested.
+Ideally, your `onTask` function should just be the glue between the other testable functions of your activity.
+- `npm run test`

 ## Roadmap
 - [ ] Better support for JSON serialization for `onTask` return values.
 Some activities might need to output multiple files as its output, and other activities may need to recieve multiple file names.
 - [ ] Abstractions around s3 file uploads.
 This could be a `@s3Result` decorator that automatically takes the returned value, uploads/streams it to s3, and returns a JSON object containing s3 keys.
 It could also just be a special type of `s3Result` object that wraps the return value(s).
 - [ ] More flexible error handling.
-- [ ] CLI tooling to create/work with activities.
+- [ ] CLI tooling to create/test/work with activities.
 - [ ] Support for more SWF primitives.